cesanta/mongoose/docs/Embed.md

       sends authorization request to the client.
 If `MG_TRUE` is returned, then Mongoose continues on with the request.
    * `MG_REQUEST` - Mongoose asks event handler to serve the request.
-If event handler serves the request, it should return `MG_TRUE`.
+If event handler serves the request by sending a reply, it should return `MG_TRUE`.
 Otherwise, it should return `MG_FALSE` which tells Mongoose that request is not served and Mongoose should serve it.
 For example, event handler might choose to serve only RESTful API requests with URIs that start with